Peter Lance: Investigation into police corruption in Santa Barbara

 On January 1, 2011, Lance was driving home from a New Year's Eve party.
-Shortly after 1:00 am he was pulled over by Santa Barbara Police Officer Kasi Beutel who breath-tested Lance and then arrested him for Driving under the influence (of alcohol).
+Shortly after 1:00 am he was pulled over by Santa Barbara Police Officer Kasi Beutel who breath-tested Lance and then arrested him for driving under the influence.
 Lance pleaded innocent, and was exonerated after his criminal case was dismissed on November 15, 2011.

 While contesting the charges against him Lance proceeded with his own investigation of the practices of the Santa Barbara police department, the results published in a 13-part series for the Santa Barbara News-Press.
 In the series, Lance alleges that the police systematically falsified evidence to obtain DUI convictions.
 His reportage was controversial because, among other things, Lance was being charged with DUI during the same period of time that he was investigating the police department and reporting his findings.

 On August 2, 2011, the mayor and city administrator of Santa Barbara City pledged to investigate Lance's findings.

 The Santa Barbara News-Press series charged that officer Beutel used pre-filled forms that would meet certain criteria "to guarantee a successful DUI arrest".
 Lance told the Santa Barbara Independent: "This is the essence of a dirty DUI cop framing innocent people."
 He compared the use of pre-filled forms to "something that would happen in the old Soviet Union".

 In the 2011 News-Press series Lance also wrote that officer Beutel "may have committed bankruptcy fraud in 2000"; that she "perjured herself during divorce proceedings in 2005"; and that "she'd suborned the perjury of the minister who married her in 1999 by asking him to back-date her marriage license so that she might receive more post-divorce support".

 On December 6, 2011, Lance filed a 21-page formal complaint against Police Chief Cam Sanchez of the Santa Barbara Police Department, asking for a full investigation of his allegations.
 The Department of Motor Vehicles (DMV) dropped all charges against Lance on March 6, 2012.
 On March 8, 2012, the Santa Barbara News-Press revealed that an outside consulting firm had been paid $12,000 for a report on the matter that they then kept secret.